Transplant Services

 Preparing for a Lung Transplant

 • Blood tests.
-Blood tests are required to help match the patient with a donor.
+Blood tests are required to help match the patient with a donor as well as to assess the function of many other organs and past infections.

 • Diagnostic tests.
-Multiple diagnostic tests will be performed to determine the overall health of the patient such as X-rays, CT scans, ultrasound, pulmonary function tests, lung biopsy, and a dental exam.
-Women may also go through gynecology testing and evaluations.
+Multiple diagnostic tests are performed to determine the overall health of the patient, such as X-rays, CT scans, ultrasound, pulmonary function tests, heart testing, and healthcare maintenance assessments, such as eye, dental, mammogram, PAP smear, and others.

-• Psychological and social evaluations.
-A patients psychological and social environment can have a major impact on the outcome of a lung transplant.
-Patients are evaluated for stress and anxiety, their health insurance with medication coverage, and their support from family and friends.
+• Psychological and social support evaluation.
+A patient’s psychological and social environment can have a major impact on the outcome of a lung transplant.
+Patients are evaluated for stress, depression and anxiety, their healthcare literacy and insight, support from family and friends, and their health insurance to ensure proper coverage for medical care and medications.

 Other criteria and requirements that must be met prior to a lung transplant:

-• Non-smoker.
-Patients approved for a lung transplant must be nicotine-free for several months to qualify for the transplant waiting list.
+• No smoking or nicotine use.
+Patients approved for a lung transplant must be nicotine-free for at least six months to qualify for transplant listing.

-• No active drug or alcohol use for several months
+• No active drug or alcohol use for at least six months.

 What to Expect After a Lung Transplant